vkadlcik/DB48X-on-DM42/BUILD.md

   but it seems to be sufficient for software development.
 The benefit of using the simulator is that it facilitates debugging.
-The simulator also contains a [test suite](https://www.youtube.com/watch?v=vT-I3UlROtA) that can be invoked by running the simulator with the `-T` option.
+The simulator also contains a [test suite](https://www.youtube.com/watch?v=vT-I3UlROtA) that can be invoked by running the simulator with the `-T` option or hitting the `F12` key.

 * A firmware for the DM42, which is designed to run on top of SwissMicro's DMCP platform, and takes advantage of it.